SingleCare vs. GoodRx: Which Card Is Better?

 ---|---|---|

-* Prices were taken from pharmacies in Las Vegas, Nevada, and will vary depending on location.
+* Prices were taken from pharmacies in Philadelphia, Pennsylvania, and will vary depending on location.

 SingleCare vs. GoodRx: Participating Pharmacies

-While SingleCare excels when it comes to large medication discounts, GoodRx offers a significantly larger number of participating pharmacies.
-On their websites, GoodRx claims to be accepted by over 70,000 pharmacies, while SingleCare claims to be available at over 35,000.
+GoodRx is accepted in a significantly larger number (exactly twice as many) of participating pharmacies compared to SingleCare On their websites, GoodRx claims their cards are accepted by more than 70,000 pharmacies, while SingleCare says they’re available at over 35,000.

-While this discrepancy seems huge, in our experience, this difference was mostly negligible.
-When searching for a drug on either service, we had our choice of nationwide pharmacies, including CVS, Walgreens, Walmart, Rite Aid, Kroger, Publix, and Costco –– among other local pharmacies.
+Although this discrepancy might seem huge, the difference was mostly negligible in our experience.
+When searching for a drug on either service, we had our choice of nationwide pharmacies, including CVS, Walgreens, Walmart, Rite Aid, Kroger, Publix, and Costco, among other local pharmacies.
+But our searches suggest that you can save the most with GoodRx by going to Walmart, Sam’s Club, or ACME.

 SingleCare vs. GoodRx: Extra Features